InbarAvraham/TelegramBot/README.md

 # TelegramBot
-Is a Telegram bot where you can practise your english at.
+Is a Telegram bot where you can practise your english vocabulary at.

 @psychometric_words_bot on Telegram.